cssimms/rebound/README.md

 - [ ] disc return animation
 - [ ] walls electric arc animation
 - [ ] move message into a modal or display absolute popup in front of screen, use as a countdown to start next level.

+#### Known Bugs
+  [ ] clicking "start" fires your first disk
+  [ ] if moving on and off a platform quickly, sprite shrinks then grows again before dying